robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Schaefer and Mahoney (2013).
 Collars were programmed to collect location fixes every 2 hours.
 Prior to analyses, we subset GPS fixes into a discrete removed all erroneous and outlier GPS fixes following Bjørneraas et al. (2010).
-We did not collar all female caribou in the herd, however, we assumed that our sample of collared animals was random.
+We did not collar all female caribou in the herd.
+However, we assumed that our sample of collared animals was random.
 Although associations between collared and uncollared animals were unrecorded, we assumed that our networks (see below) were unbiased representations of the relative degree of social association among all